utmthesis/utmthesis/README.md

+# utmthesis
-# The LaTeX class for Universiti Teknologi Malaysia (UTM) thesis.
+The LaTeX class for Universiti Teknologi Malaysia (UTM) thesis.

+# Description

 The utmthesis Project provides and maintains a LaTeX class, BibTeX styles (for both authordate and number citation styles) as well as a LyX layout to typeset your thesis according to the Universiti Teknologi Malaysia (UTM) thesis formatting rules.
 It is currently the most time saving and efficient way to write a UTM compliant thesis.